What Is Tempeh

 How Is Tempeh Different From Tofu Or Seitan?

-In short tempeh is less processed, pact with probiotics and way more nutritious!
+Tempeh is less processed, packed with probiotics and significantly more nutritious!

 Tempeh is made from whole soybeans, whereas tofu is made from the coagulation of soybean milk and a binding agent (such as gypsum).
-By consuming tempeh over tofu, you are gaining health benefits from the whole bean, such as dietary fibre.
-Thus tempeh is far less processed compared to tofu.
+By consuming tempeh you are gaining health benefits from the whole bean, such as dietary fiber.

-Tempeh is fermented, whereas tofu is not fermented.
-The fermentation process not only deactivates the anti-nutrients in soybeans that cause gas as indigestion (oligosaccharides), but also adds B complex vitamins.
-Thus tempeh is more readily digestible and nutritious compared to tofu.
+Tempeh is fermented: the fermentation process not only deactivates the anti-nutrients in soybeans that cause gas as indigestion (oligosaccharides), but also adds B complex vitamins.
+As a result tempeh is more readily digestible and nutritious compared to tofu.

 Seitan is made from wheat gluten, the main protein in wheat.
-It is not a soy product, not fermented, and also not suitable for celiacs or people who wish to avoid gluten.
+It is not a soy product, not fermented, and also not suitable for those with celiac or people who wish to avoid gluten.